 Disclosure Policy To supplement the implementation of the Code and in compliance with laws and regulations, AboitizPower has a Disclosure Policy that requires complete, timely, and accurate disclosures to the Securities and Exchange Commission (SEC), the Philippine Stock Exchange (PSE), and the Philippine Dealing & Exchange Corp.
 (PDEx).
 The Company's Board Secretariat ensures compliance with the disclosure rules.
-In 2021, there were no reported cases of non-compliance with the disclosure rules of the SEC the PSE and the PDEx.
+In 2021, there were no reported cases of non-compliance with the disclosure rules of the SEC, the PSE, and the PDEx.

-of the SEC, the PSE, and the PDEx.

-Disclosure Policy